MelleD/ha-radar-warning/README.md

 I give no guarantee for the functionality and no promise of lifelong maintenance, as I do the whole thing in my free time.
 Of course, I am happy about every contribution and PR

-This integration displays speed camera/radar warnings from a zone entity in a specified radius (km).
+This integration displays speed camera/radar warnings from latitude and longitute in a specified radius (km).
 A sensor is currently being created which contains all POIs.

 The plan is to display this on the standard HA map at some point.